 Child (3 to 12): SGD $26

 Save money by purchasing your River Safari Tickets online.
 Compared to buying on-site, which is SGD $39, online tickets let you save 15%.
 Plus, there’s no need to line up at the ticketing counter since you can claim your tickets at the kiosks.

 Don’t miss this opportunity to avail this amazing discount and benefits by booking online in advance.

-- Click here to see River Safari tickets online (15% Discount)
+- Check out discounted River Safari tickets here (15% Discount)